It’s often a good idea to separate as much information as possible in Microsoft Excel.

 Our article continues below with additional information and pictures of these steps.

-You may also be interested in how to expand all columns in Excel if you find that you have information that is overlapping other cells.
+You may also be interested in our how to expand all columns in Excel tutorial if you find that you have information that is overlapping other cells.

 Step 1: Open your spreadsheet in Excel 2013.